Guidelines for Thesis and Dissertation Formatting

 General Regulations | |||||||||

 Rights of the Author and the University:Your graduate unit has the right to require that you provide them with a copy of your thesis or dissertation, and that certain original records and materials be retained as the property of the University.
 Publication rights to the thesis or dissertation are reserved to you as the author.
-Deadline DatesThe final version of your thesis or dissertation must be submitted to Graduate Studies by:
+Deadline DatesThe final version of your thesis or dissertation, including accompanying forms, must be submitted to Graduate Studies by:

 Writing a Thesis or Dissertation in a Language Other than EnglishWith approval of your committee and the Dean of Graduate Studies, a manuscript may be written in a language other than English.
 An abstract in English must be included.
 Accompanying Forms